Qualifying Exam

 Coursework Assessment

 This part of the QE is intended to assess advanced knowledge of ISE acquired through graduate coursework during the first year of study.
-With the help of the faculty advisor, a student selects three courses from the following pool of 5000- or 6000-level courses, with the minimum requirements of two A- grades and one B+ grade or higher in their selected courses, to pass the coursework assessment.
+The student and an advisor/mentor select three courses from the following pool for the exam with minimum requirements of two A- and one B+ course grades to pass.
 Some courses may not be offered every year; students must fulfil the coursework requirements with courses that are available during the year of their QE.

 Currently available courses:

 If the above minimum grade is not achieved, a written examination (considered as a makeup exam to pass the coursework assessment) is required for each unsatisfied course.
 If a student does not earn the required grade(s) in a QE course, they may consult with the faculty member responsible for teaching the course to identify any shortcomings and to discuss how performance could be enhanced for the makeup examination.
-Makeup written exams are administered in the middle of August within one week of the student’s Literature Review presentation date.
+Makeup written exams are administered one week before or after a student’s literature review presentation.
 If a student does not pass the makeup written exam, the student will receive a fail for the Coursework Assessment and be dismissed from the Ph.D. program.

 Any native MS/ME student who is admitted to the UF ISE PhD program must address the QE coursework assessment in one of two ways: